The apricot is a delectable, sweet fruit. It is the first fruit tree to bloom in spring and the earliest to harvest in summer.

 - Apricots can be frozen, canned, or dried.
 To freeze the fruit first remove the stone.
 Pick apricots firm-ripe if you plan to can or freeze the fruit.

-- Birds will eat buds in winter and ripening fruit in summer.
+- Birds will eat buds in winter and ripen fruit in summer.
 Net trees to keep birds away.
 Small trees can be protected by a net cage.

 - Spider mites can cause leaves to become mottled and discolored; fine silk webbing will be seen on the undersides of leaves.
 Spray leaves with summer oil to smother mites.